This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Cruelty-Free Policies

-Many truly cruelty-free brands have chosen not to sell their products in China because of its animal testing laws.
+Many truly cruelty-free brands have chosen not to sell their products in China under conditions where animal tests may be required.
 Unfortunately, Laneige refuses to do the same and therefore cannot be considered cruelty-free.

 See below for our complete cruelty-free checklist.
 Since Laneige already does not meet the last two, we cannot classify the brand as being cruelty-free.